Joe Crabtree's Drum Blog

 comfortable playing the guitar, but my point is that it still takes

 time.
 You need to be aware of this so you don't get put off.
+The same applies on the drums.
+That's why I'm always looking for the

 "simple things that seem difficult."
 The things that you feel like